jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Breaching_Active_Directory.md

 [SMBv2] NTLMv2-SSP Hash     : <hash>
 ```

-On retry I also tested LDAP and responder pics that up to

 Because you’re on a VPN, poisoning is limited — THM simulates an authentication attempt every ~30 minutes.

 ```